Arkhangelsk Gospel

 The Arkhangelsk Gospel has a modest design and is a cheap, mass-produced book.
 The story of its creation and provenance until 1876 is unknown.
-The book was brought to Moscow by a farmer from the Archangelsk region and is named after its place of discovery.
+The book was brought to Moscow by a farmer from the Arkhangelsk region and is named after its place of discovery.
 The manuscript is in satisfactory condition - the ink and vermilion has crumbled in places, but the parchment does not have signs of contamination or moisture.
-The Archangel Gospel was reproduced in 1912 as a facsimile and in 1997 as a scientific publication.
+The Arkhangelsk Gospel was reproduced in 1912 as a facsimile and in 1997 as a scientific publication.

 History of the manuscript

 The early history of the manuscript and place of its provenance are unknown before 1876.
 There are some suggestions that it came from the scriptorium of the Lazarevsky monastery near Great Novgorod, but there is no unambiguous evidence to support the hypothesis.